ernbilen/EHEC-website/index.md

 # Electronic Health Economics Colloquium (EHEC)

-## Welcome

-`ehealthecon.org` is the official website for Electronic Health Economics Colloquium (EHEC) which stores various information on the upcoming schedule, resources, and announcements.
+Welcome to the official website for **Electronic Health Economics Colloquium (EHEC)**.
+You can find information about the schedule, view past seminars, find calls for papers,  sign up for email list, and read the seminar code of conduct.

 ## About